When the topic of the nation's top linebacker units in the nation surfaces, the University of Louisville's group has to be in the discussion.

 COMING UP NEXT

-*The position series will continue tomorrow with the offensive line.
+*The position series will continue tomorrow with a look at the Cardinals offensive line.